cabey84/Journal/README.md

-NSUSERDEFAULTS:
+MORE ON NSUSERDEFAULTS:
 Because Entry class objects are not plist compatible, and NSUserDefaults will only store classes that are, we have two options:
 1. Implement NSCoding to allow native saving and loading from plist objects like NSUserDefaults
 2. Add factory functions to make Dictionary representations of the object and initialize new objects with a Dictionary There are pros and cons to both approaches.
-We've opted to go with the latter because it is closer to working with network services and APIs later on in the class.
+We've opted to go with the latter because it is closer to working with network services and APIs.

+MODEL
 1. Write a dictionaryCopy function that returns a Dictionary with keys and values matching the properties of the object.
     * note: Avoid using 'Magic Strings' in your code.
 Create private string keys for the class for each property that will be stored to and pulled from a Dictionary (ex. private let timeStampKey = "timestamp")
 2. Write a failable initializer that takes a Dictionary as a parameter and sets the timestamp, title, and text properties using the values from the dictionary.
     * note: Use guard let to check the optional values in the Dictionary, return nil if any of the properties are missing
     * note: There is a known bug in Swift that requires stored properties to be set even when returning nil from a faillable initializer

+MODEL CONTROLLER
 We are now adding a layer of persistent storage, so we need to update our EntryController to load entries from NSUserDefaults on initialization, and save the entries to NSUserDefaults when they are updated.
 1. Write a method called saveToPersistentStorage() that will save the current entries array to NSUserDefaults
     * note: Map the entries array to an array of plist compatible dictionary copies